nxskok/pasias/docs/21-discriminant-analysis.md

 This gives a "long" table, with frequencies for each of the combinations for which anything was observed.

-Frequency tables are usually wide, and we can make this one so by `spread`ing `pred`:
+Frequency tables are usually wide, and we can make this one so by pivot-wider-ing `pred`:

 ```r